-Founded in 2015 and incorporated in 2018 ,we are a not-for-profit organization that works with conservation stakeholders at a regional scale to achieve native plant restoration goals.
+Founded in 2015 we are a grassroots, non-profit community organization that works with conservation stakeholders at all scales to achieve restoration and recovery goals.

-Our pilot project, the Hamilton Seed Strategy aims to enhance the unique flora of this region through coordination between landowners, plant growers, and conservation biologists.
-Our cooperators on this project include the Hamilton Conservation Authority and the Royal Botanical Gardens.
+Our various Seed Strategy projects aim to enhance the unique flora of this region through coordination between landowners, plant growers, and conservation biologists.